wp-plugins/animate-it/readme.txt

 == Changelog ==
+= Version 1.2 =
+* New options to add animation duration and infinite animation while applying an animation on WordPress Post, Page or widget.

 = Version 1.1 =
 * New options added under Settings-> Animate It! to enable or disable animations on Smartphones and Tablets.